 b.
 Reflection Journal

-Members can compose and submit up to one (1) reflection journal entry per month that will equate to one hour of service.
+Members can compose and submit up to one (1) reflection journal entry per month.
+Members may count hours on their time sheet for the exact amount of time taken to write the journal.
 Reflection journal entries are an opportunity for members to reflect on their direct service with students and share success stories or challenges.
 Reflection journal entries must be between 1-2 pages with a maximum of 12 pt. font and must be attached to your timesheet. **Please note all student names should be changed to maintain confidentiality.

 c.
 Great Stories